mk-fg/python-onedrive/doc/api.md

     * auth\_access\_expires = None

-        Set by auth_get_token, not used internally
+        Set by auth_get_token() method, not used internally.

+        Might be useful for debugging or extension purposes.

     * auth\_access\_data\_raw = None

-        Set by auth_get_token, not used internally
+        Set by auth_get_token() method, not used internally.

+        Might be useful for debugging or extension purposes.

     * auth\_code = None